hth313/OS4/doc/functions.rst

 module with XROM identifier 7 (the numbers start from 0).

 .. note::
-   The numeric series are separate, so you have up to 64 primary and 4096 secondary functions in a module.
+   The numeric XROM and XXROM series are separate, so you have up to 64 primary and 4096 secondary functions in a module.

 With the Boost module, you can key the name of the secondary function from its ``XEQ'`` instruction which is available